Origin stories of the Goths: Jordanes

+In the time of Jordanes, the Goths lived mainly in or near the Roman empire itself, but his account described thousands of years of dramatic mass migrations and military conquests, and several ancestral homelands and name changes.

-Like Procopius, Jordanes' Getica follows the tradition of equating the Goths to Getae.
-However, he also followed the tradition that they descended from the Scythians, with ancient origins in the far north.
+Jordanes' Getica followed the tradition of simply equating the Goths to the classical Getae.
+However, he also followed the traditions that had them descended from the Scythians further east, and he also accepted the idea from Bible commentaries that the ultimate origins of the Goths lay in the islands of the far north.
 For his equation of the Getae and the Goths, even in the title of his work, he explicitly cited the authority of Orosius.
-Jordanes had also read Josephus, and apparently saw that account of the origins of the Scythians as descendants of the Biblical Magog in Genesis as compatible with his own account, though he questioned why Josephus had not specifically named the Goths, and discussed their beginnings.
+Jordanes had also read Josephus, and apparently saw his account of the origins of the Scythians as descendants of the Biblical Magog in Genesis as compatible with his own account, though he questioned why Josephus had not specifically named the Goths, and discussed their beginnings.

-Differently to other Gothic origins stories however, Jordanes named at least two specific northern places where the ancestors of the Goths had lived more than a thousand years earlier.
-For his geographical information he cited Lating and Greek authors.

-Scholars are uncertain about the precise origins of the various details of Jordanes' migration stories, and debate the extent to which real Gothic legends or the study of older Christian and pagan authors may have influenced it.
-Jordanes himself, in the prefaces to his Romana and Getica, mentions that his project of writing the Getica involved first reading the now lost, and much larger (12 volume) history of the Goths written by Cassiodorus, in Italy.
-Indeed, he had been asked by a friend to abridge it.
-He had access to it for three days, he said.
+Differently to other Gothic origins stories however, Jordanes named at least two specific northern places where the ancestors of the Goths had lived more than a thousand years earlier, the island of Scandza and the southern Baltic coast near the mouth of the Vistula.
+For his geographical information he cited Latin and Greek authors, but scholars are uncertain about the precise origins of the various details of Jordanes' migration stories.
+There is debate about whether he used real Gothic legends or simply synthesized older Latin and Greek works.
+Jordanes himself, in the prefaces to his Romana and Getica, mentions that his project of writing the Getica involved first reading the now lost, and much larger (12 volume) history of the Goths written by Cassiodorus, in Italy, who worked for the Ostrogothic regime.
+Indeed, in any opening section he noted that he had been asked by a friend to abridge it, and he had access to it for three days.

-In the time of Jordanes, the Goths lived mainly in or near the Roman empire itself.
-He reported several ancestral homelands in his migration narrative which stretched over thousands of years.